 You may need to change from joint tenants to tenants in common if you divorce or separate from your partner and want to leave your share of the property to someone else.

-What Are the Disadvantages of Tenancies in Common?
+What Are the Disadvantages of Tenants in Common?

-The way tenancies in common work isn’t for everyone.
-There are some risks which you should consider before making your choice.
+The way a tenancy in common works isn’t for everyone.
+There are some disadvantages of tenants in common agreements that you should consider before making your choice.

-The risks associated with tenancies in common are:
+The disadvantages of and potential problems with tenants in common agreements are:

 • If a co-owner without a will dies, the property goes through probate.
 Probate can be time-consuming and expensive